FreeMasen/luncheon-presentation/src/chapter_4.md

 In the above examples, the Response is constructed using the builder methods and then use the `iter` method to print out each chunk of the request to the terminal.
-A chunk in this context will be a line for the first line and the headers, after that it will depend on how the encoding.
+A chunk in this context will be a line for the first line and the headers, after that it will depend on the encoding.

 The Request is constructed using the builder methods and then uses the `serialize` method to convert it to a string and then passes the whole thing off to `sock:send`.

 $web-only-end$